googlesamples/assistant-sdk-python/google-assistant-sdk/README.rst

 googlesamples-assistant-pushtotalk
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This reference sample implements a simple but functional client for the `Google Assistant gRPC API`_.
+This reference sample implements a simple but functional client for the `Google Assistant Service`_.

 - Install the sample's dependencies::